-The participation in Health workshops was also affected by the sanitary emergency, especially as these were mostly addressed to vulnerable people that were at more risk to suffer complications from Covid-19, or to health practitioners that had full agendas due to the unusual demand from sanitary services.
+The participation in Health workshops was also affected by the sanitary emergency, especially as these were mostly addressed to people in situation of financial vulnerability that were at more risk to suffer complications from Covid-19, or to health practitioners that had full agendas due to the unusual demand from sanitary services.
 DIY workshops and Support to financial schemes were less affected, but not completely innocuous to the effects of the pandemic as in general terms, people were worried by issues other than energy, and more reluctant to join activities that imply contact with other people.